Integrating Lawson and Cayuse to save time and improve accuracy at Whitehead Institute

-Whitehead Institute (Whitehead) is a small, non-profit independent research institute affiliated with, but fiscally independent from, The Massachusetts Institute of Technology (MIT).
-The relationship between the two is very close, with Whitehead’s 19 faculty members all holding positions within MIT’s prestigious biology department.
+Whitehead Institute (Whitehead) is a non-profit independent research institute affiliated with, but fiscally independent from, Massachusetts Institute of Technology (MIT).
+The relationship between the two is very close, with Whitehead’s faculty members all holding positions within MIT’s prestigious biology department.

-Switching from a research system that offered more than what Whitehead needed to the Cayuse Research Suite has proved to be a very positive experience for the Institute.
-Cayuse 424 and Cayuse SP have streamlined proposal processes and saved Whitehead a significant amount of time and money, allowing the Institute to provide a better service to the Whitehead community more economically.
+Switching from a research system that didn’t meet the requirements of Whitehead to the Cayuse Research Suite proved to be very positive for the Institute.
+Proposals and Sponsored Projects have simplified processes and saved Whitehead significant time and money, ultimately allowing the Institute to better serve its community.

 “Before Cayuse, someone would input all grant application data page by page.
 Now we don’t have to do that.”

 Office of Sponsored Programs